ebmdatalab/openprescribing/README.md

 ### Rebase

 Auto-rebase is disabled, because of CI failures due to the number of PRs requiring more browserstack workers than our current plan allows for.
 The bot will help if you leave a comment on the PR saying `@dependabot rebase`.

-### Ignored dependencies

-At the time of writing, we have lots of dependencies ignored due to dependabot commands, which you can view by [searching the repository](https://github.com/ebmdatalab/openprescribing/search?q=%22%40dependabot+ignore%22+in%3Acomments&type=issues).

 # Philosophy